 The individual exercise pods are segregated by exercise equipment like dumbbells, suspension straps, and kettlebells.
 Due to this layout, all of us are socially distanced from each other.
 This is like the best pandemic gym setup ever.

 We have to wipe down and sanitize the equipment after each use.
 The training floor will also be wiped down and sanitized so that the pod is clean for the next person to use.

 5. Varied workouts to suit your fitness levels

-The workouts are scientically designed in such a way to help increase your metabolic rate so that your body will continue to burn fats even though you probably only clock in about 20 minutes of workout.
+The workouts are scientifically designed in such a way to help increase your metabolic rate so that your body will continue to burn fats even though you probably only clock in about 20 minutes of workout.
 If you include the warm-ups and cool-downs, the whole exercise session is about 25 to 30 minutes.
-And because is the workout is short, you want to make sure you go all out to really maximise your workout.
+And because the workout is short, you want to make sure you go all out to really maximize your workout.

 6. Discounts and other benefits for Ritual Member